prevwong/reka.js/docs/guides/extensions.md

 ## Mutating an Extension state

-An `Extension` state can be accessed with the `.getExtensionState` method.
+An `Extension` state can be accessed with the `.getExtension` method.
 Mutations are then made the same way as you would mutate a `Program` in the `State`.

 For example, let's leave a comment on a root `template` of one our components in our state.